OscarBackman92/FitPro/README.md

 * As a user, I can create a new account so that I can access personalized features
 * As a user, I can log in to my account to access my personal data
-* As a user, I can reset my password if I forget it
 * As a user, I can logout to secure my account
 * As a user, I can view my login status so I know whether I'm authenticated